AmpScm/AmpScm/README.md

 # AmpScm - Amplifying your Git Source Code Management
 [![CI](https://github.com/AmpScm/AmpScm/actions/workflows/msbuild.yml/badge.svg)](https://github.com/AmpScm/AmpScm/actions/workflows/msbuild.yml)

 This project provides a few layers of tools that allow accessing your repository from .Net without external dependencies.
 Unlike the libGit2 apis the code is completely managed, 100% *Apache 2 Licensed*, and uses many optional modern Git optimizations (E.g. commit chains, bitmap indexes, etc.) to improve performance over just scanning the repository.
+So all of this is available for Windows, Linux, Mac OS and even mobile platforms with .Net support (Android, iOS).

 To allow easy embedding everything is implemented *streamy* instead of  memory mapped files, to allow working in memory restrained circumstances (like 32 bit code), or as plugin in an existing application.